 The amateur radio license exam is a closed-book exam, however you are permitted to use a calculator.
 There are 35 questions on the Technician and General exams, and 50 questions on the Amateur Extra exams, each drawn at random from their respective question pools.
 There is no time limit.
 The FCC publishes all of the possible questions and answers in each pool, which makes it easy to prepare for the exam.
 You must score at least 74% to pass an exam (26 correct out of 35 for Technician and General, and 37 out of 50 for Amateur Extra).

-For other exam elements, or if you wish to study independently, we recommend using hamstudy.org, which presents the exam questions as flash cards, displays statistics as you work your way through the question pools, and offers practice exams so you can gauge your level of preparedness for the exam.
+To study the exam material, we recommend using hamstudy.org, which presents the exam questions as flash cards, displays statistics as you work your way through the question pools, and offers practice exams so you can gauge your level of preparedness for the exam.
 This website is free to use, or they offer a mobile app for purchase if you wish to study without internet access.

 Before attempting an official exam, it is recommended that you study until you are consistently achieving 90% or better on practice exams.